La Chapelle-aux-Saints: Neanderthal skeleton

 The La Chapelle-aux-Saints cave, bordering the Sourdoire valley, revealed many archeological artifacts belonging to the late Mousterian techno-complex, including the first ever recognized Neanderthal burial discovered on 3 August 1908.
 Jean and Amédée Bouyssonie, as well as L. Bardon, led archaeological digs in the cave from 1905 to 1908, discovering over 1,000 pieces of stone industry (mainly flint), bones of different fauna including reindeer, bovid, horse, fox, wolf and even a rhinoceros’ tooth.
 The most spectacular discovery was that of a very well preserved skeleton of an adult Neanderthal man who appears to have been intentionally buried in a rectangular pit 30 cm deep, 1.45 m long and 1 m wide.

 This discovery led to a controversy for the existence of burials during the Mousterian.
 Arguments for the existence of a tomb were the sleeping position of the body, and the funeral "gifts" associated with the pit like stone tools and animal bones.
 Some archaeologists believe the Chapelle-aux-Saints cave wasn't used as a habitat, but a place for funeral feasts.

 Modern period

-During the French Revolution, the commune changed its name to La Chapelle-aux-Prés following a decree from the National Convention.
+During the French Revolution, the commune changed its name to La Chapelle-aux-Prés following a decree from the National Convention but was later changed to the Commune-aux-Pres.

+Geography

+Location

+La Chapelle-aux-Saints is located in the south of the department of Corrèze, bordering that of Lot.
+The commune is about thirty kilometres south of Tulle and about thirty kilometres south-east of Brive-la-Gaillarde, near Collonges-la-Rouge.